 AeroPoints are tough, and generally require very little maintenance.
 But sometimes nature tests them in unusual ways, like when a black bear tries to eat them.
 To help extend the life and performance of your AeroPoints, bears aside, here are some basic things to consider:

 If your AeroPoints are new, or if you haven’t used them in a while, make sure they’re fully charged before you head out on site.
-It takes about seven hours in sunny conditions to reach full charge.
+It takes about five hours to fully charge your AeroPoints via the plug-in, wall charger.

 Use a damp cloth to wipe any dust, mud, or grime from the solar panel located at the top of the AeroPoint.